polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/config/load

 This endpoint loads your configuration settings and returns it to the caller.
-The endpoint can only be invoked by a root user.
+The endpoint can only be invoked by a root user and does not require any arguments.

 #### POST magic/system/config/save

 This endpoint allows you to save your configuration settings.
 The specified paylod will in its entirety overwrite your existing _"appsettings.json"_ file.
 The endpoint can only be invoked by a root user.
+The endpoint can accept any type of JSON payload, however whatever you supply to the endpoint will in its entirety be persisted in your backend as your _"appsettings.json"_ file, implying if you supply bogus data, your backend will no longer function correctly.

 #### GET magic/system/config/status